Telefon: +49 30 459793-0

-For the Strategies for Social Integration business area:
+For the Strategies for Social Integration business unit:

 We consider it our primary task to maintain the confidentiality of the personal data provided by you and to protect it from unauthorised access.
 We therefore apply extreme care and state-of-the-art security standards to ensure the maximum protection of your personal data.